 The property has contextual value because it is physically, functionally, visually or historically linked to its surroundings.
 The property's mature trees and rich vegetation reflect the predominant landscaping of the River Road Cultural Heritage Landscape.
-The house and ancillary buildings are visually linked to the low-rise cottage-style housing subdivision built during the post-war period.
+The house and ancillary buildings are visually linked to the low-rise cottage style housing subdivision built along River Road during the post-war period.
 One of the earliest residential structures on the North side of the Credit River, the property used to form part of and was owned by the historic Huttonsville Park which was a popular recreational destination for people across the GTA in the 1920s as well as a fundraising venue for WWII war efforts.

-The property's ownership history, which includes Darius McClure, John McMurchy and Huttonville Park Inc. reinforce its connection to the town of Huttonville, the McMurchy Powerhouse and Mills and the nearby Credit River.
+The property's ownership history, which includes Darius McClure, Angus and John McMurchy and Huttonville Park Inc., reinforce its historical linkages to the town of Huttonville, the McMurchy Powerhouse and Mills.
+The property was built in 1930's overlooking the nearby Credit River and due to its current irregular shape, the property maintains this physical relationship to the Credit River.